nnn

 35 Bridal Shower Recipes That Look Fancy, Taste Comforting, and Won’t Ruin Your Morning

-Nathaniel LeeNathaniel’s Pantry Notes: What Holds Up on a Buffet (And What Wilts)
+Nathaniel LeeNathaniel’s Pantry Notes: What Holds Up on a Buffet (and What Wilts)

 23) Crudités Board

-24) Mini Chicken Waffle Bites
+24) Mini Chicken and Waffle Bites

 25) Mediterranean Hummus Platter